Pain Reduction and Changes in Upper Limb Function Produced by Different Treatments in Carpal Tunnel Syndrome

 Distal upper limb pain

-Time Frame: Changes from baseline (measured immediately before the application of each treatment) at 40 minutes after the application of treatment.
-Measures at baseline and after treatment will be performed 3 days a week during 4 weeks.
+Time Frame: Changes from baseline (measured immediately before the application of the first treatment) and 40 minutes after the application of the last treatment.

 Assessed through the visual analog scale (VAS).
 The VAS is a psychometric response scale.
 It is a measurement instrument for subjective characteristics or attitudes that cannot be directly measured.The VAS is the most frequently used method to assess pain intensity.
 The scale will be displayed as a horizontal 10-cm line labelled at each end by descriptors such as 'no pain' (the minimum and best outcome possible) and 'worse pain ever' (maximum and worst outcome possible).
 The participant will mark the line to indicate pain severity and it is simply quantified by measuring the distance in centimeters from 0 (no pain) to the patient's marked rating.

-Changes from baseline (measured immediately before the application of each treatment) at 40 minutes after the application of treatment.
-Measures at baseline and after treatment will be performed 3 days a week during 4 weeks.
+Changes from baseline (measured immediately before the application of the first treatment) and 40 minutes after the application of the last treatment.

 Secondary Outcome Measures